 Exit interviews should be kept confidential, but sharing high-level learnings with your leadership team is important.
-During the interview let the employee know how you will share the exit interview results with leadership.
+During the interview, let the employee know how you will share the exit interview results with the leadership.

 How Can Exit Interviews Impact Employee Retention?

-Employee engagement is a leading factor in employee retention, so exit interviews will only impact employee retention when the learnings positively impact the rest of your employees.
+Employee engagement is a leading factor in employee retention.
+But exit interviews will only impact employee retention when the learnings are taken to heart and used in ways that positively impact the rest of your employees.

-It's estimated that 85% of employees aren't engaged at work and three factors have a strong influence on employee engagement:
+It's estimated that 85% of employees aren't engaged at work.1 Even though that number can be hard to take in, there are still things you can do to turn the tide.
+Here are three factors that have a strong influence on employee engagement:

 an employee's relationship with their supervisor